4.8out of 3,000+ reviews

 When you turn 30, insurance companies will consider you to be much less risky of a driver.
-As long as you’re still living at home at that time, you can score the lowest rates by remaining on your parents’ auto insurance policy.
-There are a few reasons it’s cheaper to stay on your parents’ auto insurance.
+As long as you’re still living at home at that time, you can score the lowest rates by remaining on your parents’ policy.
+There are a few reasons it’s cheaper to stay on a parent’s auto insurance.

-If you’re on your parents’ car insurance plan, they’ll be eligible for this discount.
+If you’re on a parent’s car insurance plan, they’ll be eligible for this discount.

 See More: Cheap Car Insurance